IFRS 16 example: How the new lease accounting changes financial reporting

 Sample calculation

-To illustrate the impact of IFRS 16 on the balance sheet, let's look at an example.
-Assume a company concludes a lease for a vehicle that runs for a period of five years.
-The monthly lease payment is 1,000 euros.
-Under the old standard, the company would recognise the monthly lease payment as an operating expense and report it in the income statement.
+To illustrate the impact of IFRS 16 on the balance sheet, let's consider an example.
+Suppose a company enters into a lease for a vehicle that runs for a period of five years.
+The monthly lease payment is €1,000.
+Under the old standard, the company would record the monthly lease payment as an operating expense and report it in the income statement.

-Changes in the income statement
+Changes in the profit and loss account

 IFRS 16 also changes the presentation of lease payments in the income statement.
 Under the old standard, lease payments were recognised as operating costs and reported in the income statement.
 Under the new standard, however, lease payments must be divided into an interest expense for the lease liability and an amortisation expense for the right-of-use asset.